 Savills is a very popular graduate employer.
 To stand out to recruiters it is important to tailor your application by doing your research and providing solid reasons for wanting to work for the firm.

-The application form for Savills involves filling in the usual contact details, education and work background, as well as:
+The initial application form for Savills involves filling in the usual contact details, education and work background, as well as:

 - uploading a covering letter